dvklopfenstein/goatools_simulation/README.md

     #figure-4-benjaminihochberg-only-simulated-sensitivity)

 ### Figure 1) GOEA Simulations with original assocations
+Simulated FDRs appear higher than alpha (0.05) because there are some real associations not associated with our study genes which are enriched with _Humoral Response_.
+(See Fig 2)
 ![figure](doc/logs/fig_goea_100to000_004to124_N00050_00020_humoral_rsp.png)
+* Small groups of study genes (e.g. 4 genes) show low sensitivity, meaning study gened enriched in _Humoral Response_ are likely to not be detected.

 ### Figure 2) GOEA Simulations with _true null genes'_ assocations randomized
+To ensure that all **True Null** genes are real true nulls, the associations not associated with the _Humoral Response_ (i.e. true nulls) are randomized.
 ![figure](doc/logs/fig_goea_rnd_100to000_004to124_N00100_00030_humoral_rsp.png)
+* Simulated FDRs are all under alpha (0.50)
+* Simulated FDRs improve (become smaller) as the study set contains more _Humoral response_ genes.
+* Simulated FDRs ae smaller for smaller study group sizes.
+* Sensitivity: Almost all _Humoral response_ are found when the difference between alpha and the P-values for _Humoral response_ are extreme.
+The difference is large here because the associations are all randomized, so the difference between Humoral genes and other genes is extreme.

 ### Benjamini/Hochberg-Only Simulations
 #### Figure 3) Benjamini/Hochberg-Only Simulated FDRs